-Click below to view the scenario notes for the informal sessions:
+Click below to view the statements and webcast recordings made during the informal sessions:

 Twenty-fourth meeting of the Subsidiary Body on Scientific, Technical and Technological Advice